Discovery of Van Hove Singularities: Electronic Fingerprints of 3Q Magnetic Order in a van der Waals Quantum Magnet

-{\bf DFT Calculations.} We performed first-principle calculations using the Vienna ab-initio simulation package (VASP)\,\cite{1} within the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation\,\cite{2} for exchange-correlation and projector-augmented-wave (PAW) potentials.
-A plane wave basis set with a cutoff energy of 400\,eV was utilized.
+{\bf DFT Calculations.} We performed first-principles calculations using the Vienna $ab$ $initio$ simulation package (VASP)\,\cite{1} within the Perdew-Burke-Ernzerhof (PBE) generalized gradient approximation\,\cite{2} for exchange-correlation and projector-augmented-wave (PAW) potentials.
+A plane-wave basis set with a cutoff energy of 400\,eV was utilized.
 Spin-orbit coupling was included via the second-variation method throughout.
-For Co$_{0.33}$TaS$_2$, we employ a 2$\times$2$\times$1 supercell that host the 3$\bf{Q}$ non-coplanar antiferromagnetic order\,\cite{PPark2023JPark}, with initial magnetic moment of 2.25\,$\mu_B$ for each Co atom.
-Electronic self-consistency used a $\Gamma$-centered 7$\times$7$\times$7 k-mesh for the supercell, an electronic self-consistency energy convergence of 10$^{-6}$\,eV, and Gaussian smearing with broadening parameter 0.04\,eV.
-To capture the strong electron correlation effects of localized Co 3$d$ orbitals, we have used DFT\,+\,U approach\,\cite{3} with an effective Hubbard U\,=\,4.1\,eV and J$\rm{_{Hund}}$\,=\,0.8\,eV, as determined by the constrained RPA method\,\cite{4}.
+For Co$_{0.33}$TaS$_2$, we employ a 2$\times$2$\times$1 supercell that hosts the 3$\bf{Q}$ non-coplanar antiferromagnetic order\,\cite{PPark2023JPark}, with initial magnetic moment of 2.25\,$\mu_B$ for each Co atom.
+Electronic self-consistency used a $\Gamma$-centered 7$\times$7$\times$7 k-mesh for the supercell, an electronic self-consistency energy convergence of 10$^{-6}$\,eV, and Gaussian smearing with a broadening parameter of 0.04\,eV.
+To capture the strong electron correlation effects of localized Co 3$d$ orbitals, we used the DFT\,+\,U approach\,\cite{3} with an effective Hubbard $U$\,=\,4.1\,eV and $J$$\rm{_{Hund}}$\,=\,0.8\,eV, as determined by the constrained RPA method\,\cite{4}.
 We obtained and used the optimized crystal structure with the force criterion for the relaxation fixed at 1\,meV/$\rm\mathring{A}$ with 3$\bf{Q}$ antiferromagnetic order.
-We have performed the post processing band plotting, band unfolding and orbital resolved projections using VASPKIT tools\,\cite{5}.
-To compute the density-of-states for 2H-TaS$_2$, we have used a dense k-grid of 21$\times$21$\times$10 in the primitive Brillouin zone and tetrahedron method.
+We performed post-processing including band plotting, band unfolding and orbital-resolved projections using VASPKIT tools\,\cite{5}.
+To compute the density of states for 2H-TaS$_2$, we used a dense $k$-grid of 21$\times$21$\times$10 in the primitive Brillouin zone and the tetrahedron method.

-{\bf Data availability}\\ All data generated during the current study are available from the corresponding author on request.
+{\bf Data availability}\\ The ARPES data generated during this study have been deposited in the Zenodo database under accession code: https://doi.org/10.5281/zenodo.18285547.